kingston-hackSpace/Bulb_lighting/Metallic_lamp.md

 ----
 ## E27 Bulb

-The following links suggest suitable ***E27 LED bulbs for 230V 10Watts (max)** mains use.
+The following links suggest suitable ***E27 LED bulbs for 230V 10Watts (max)*** mains use.

 ⚠️ Choose a bulb between 6W and 10W — this range provides adequate brightness for a lamp while staying well within safe limits.
-Do not exceed this maximum to prevent overheating and fire.
+Do not exceed 10W, as higher‑powered bulbs can cause overheating and increase fire risk.

 Note on ***brightness***: The wattage of an LED bulb indicates energy consumption, not brightness.
 For brightness, check the *lumens* value — the higher the lumens, the brighter the bulb.